FFFiend/2000_lines_of_code/README.md

 implement inventory and entity-entity interaction

 maybe add Reinforcement Learning (Q Learning) twist on this?
 Project is still super early stage

+# make the python script interactible by sending http requests or something